 7. How competitive forces will affect your app

 Commonly called Porter’s Five Forces, these elements combine to reveal how competitive forces will influence the adoption of your app.
-It’s crucial to describe how your product can compete among competitors, both to investors in your audience.
+It’s crucial to describe how your product can compete among competitors, both to investors and your audience.

 Blue Label Labs can help you attract investors